Cyclone Olaf: Impact

 A destructive cyclone, Olaf caused severe damage in both Samoa and American Samoa.
 Because of well executed warnings and evacuations, there were no deaths.
 However, 2 people were reported missing and assumed dead, when their boat sank during the storm.

-Samoa and Australian Samoa
+Samoa and American Samoa

 Although the eye of Olaf never made landfall, several weather stations reported sustained winds of 75–125 mph.
 The winds damaged powerlines and closed an airport.
 Olaf also produced storm surge damage along the coast.
 Offshore, fishing fleet was caught off guard by the storm.
 One of the boats, sank 150 mi off the coast of Samoa, however the crew was rescued.
 21 other fishermen were also rescued.
 Olaf then brushed past the American Samoa, bringing 125 mph winds.
 Because of Olaf strength, there was severe damage across American Samoa.
 In the Manua Islands, the storm destroyed several seaside homes, ruined crops and left thousands without power.
 In Tau, 80–90 percent of the infrastructure was destroyed by the storm.
 Offshore, three people were rescued after their boat sank near Pago Pago.